What are baby ear deformities? – EarWell®

 Baby ear deformities are irregularly shaped ears in newborn infants that are often treated without surgery.
 Nonsurgical infant ear molding should be treated early with the nonsurgical EarWell® Infant Ear Deformity Correction System device.
 The best results for ear molding treatment in babies with mild ear deformities occurs when the EarWell® is applied within the first six weeks of life due to the softness (malleability) of the babies ear cartilage.
 EarWell® application or other ear molding techniques following eight weeks in newborn infant ear deformities are less effective and surgery may become necessary later in life.

-The EarWell® Infant Ear Correction System is the first and most advanced nonsurgical infant ear deformity correction device co-invented by Dr. Steve Byrd and developed by Becon Medical Premium Medical Devices.
+The EarWell® Infant Ear Correction System is the first and most advanced nonsurgical infant ear deformity molding device co-invented by Dr. Steve Byrd and developed by Becon Medical Premium Medical Devices.
 EarWell® provides advanced technology and professional training for consistent results.
 The molding material quality is malleable, delicate enough to reduce the risk of pressure ulcers, and nonirritating to the babies skin.
 The EarWell® is a remarkable medical device that will help over millions of children born in the US and globally with ear deformities.
 Becon is a global pioneer in the development of medical-surgical products, instruments and equipment.

 When should I Consult with an EarWell® Physician?